 - Surprising facts and info from personal trainers

-2 mistakes you might be making as you try to get fit, lean and strong
+Two mistakes you might be making as you try to get fit, lean and strong

-- Not eating enough.
+Not eating enough

-Only looking at the scales.
+Only looking at the scales

 2 Surprising facts about getting fit!

-- ‘low fat’ and ‘sugar free’ options are working against you!
+‘low fat’ and ‘sugar-free’ options are working against you!

 You can over exercise!

-Studies show that unless you are a professional athlete and it is your job, over exercising can cause stress and begin to shut down the body’s processes and functions, including metabolism.
+Studies show that unless you are a professional athlete and it is your job, over-exercising can cause stress and begin to shut down the body’s processes and functions, including metabolism.

-Take these tidbits of advice from personal trainers and implement them into your diet and exercise routine in order to keep you on track towards hitting your goals.
+Take these tidbits of advice from personal trainers and implement them into your diet and exercise routine to keep you on track towards hitting your goals.